aktasumitt/Transformer_Model_From_Scratch/README.md

 - The decoder consists of masked multi-head attention, multi-head attention, and feed-forward layers in sequence, with layer normalization and residual connections in between.
 -  The decoder follows an autoregressive structure, meaning the outputs are calculated by adding the input values at each step.
 -  In the masked step, a large or infinite value is selected to mask the data during self-attention.
 This is the difference from multi-head attention.
--  The output generated in the decoder is passed through a linear layer and then softmax to predict the next word, which is appended to the input to form the new input.
+-  The output generated in the decoder is passed through a linear layer and then softmax to predict the next word.
 -  This process continues until a stop token is appended to the end of the sentence.
 -  Instead, teacher forcing can be used, where the model adds the correct tokens to the input at each step instead of its own outputs.
 This allows us to reach the correct result faster
-- After reaching the stop token, the sentence is taken, and the loss is calculated for the training process to continue in a classic manner.
+- After reaching the stop token, the sentence is taken, and the loss is calculated with the last decoder output for the training process to continue in a classic manner.
 - The Encoder and Decoder iterate multiple times consecutively, typically 6 times as mentioned in the paper.

 #### For More details: